plakiv/End-to-End-Steering-Control-Mechanism/README.md

 ## How to use:

-1. Visit official github repo https://github.com/udacity/self-driving-car-sim and download the CarNd simulator.
+1. Visit official simulator repo https://github.com/udacity/self-driving-car-sim and download the CarNd simulator.
 2. Press the record button in training mode and extract out the frames as per the requirements from 3 different camaras along with mapped file.
 Frames will be saved in ./IMG and mapped csv file in ./ directory respectively.
 3. Use anaconda environment
 4. Install all the requirements from ```requirements.txt``` file by typing ```pip install -r requirements.txt```